kbarry91/4th-year-Emerging-Technologies-Project/readme.md

 ### MNIST Digit Recognition Notebook
 This function of this Jupyter notebook is to explain how the python script [Source link to script](https://github.com/kbarry91/Emerging-Technologies/tree/master/4-MNIST%20Digit%20Recognition%20Script) works and to discuss its performance.".

-## Research
-In order to develope this application alot of effort went into research as UWP was a new platform to me.
-The microsoft docs available at https://docs.microsoft.com/en-us/windows/uwp/ provided alot of insight as to how this app could be developed.
-Any code adapted from external sources has been clearly referenced through the code files.

 ## Authors
 * **Kevin Barry** - *Initial work* - [kbarry91](https://github.com/kbarry91)